phcompeau/biological_modeling_course/_pages/coronavirus/multiseq.md

 Not only did researchers experimentally verify the structure of the spike protein of the two viruses, they also determined the structure of the RBD complexed with ACE2 in both SARS-CoV (PDB entry: <a href="https://www.rcsb.org/structure/2AJF" target="_blank">2ajf</a>) and SARS-CoV-2 (PDB entry: <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a>).

-To be more precise, the experimentally verified SARS-CoV-2 structure is a *chimeric* protein formed of the SARS-CoV RBD in which the RBM has the sequence from SARS-CoV-2.
+To be more precise, the experimentally verified SARS-CoV-2 structure is a *chimeric* protein formed of the SARS-CoV RBD in which the RBM has the sequence from SARS-CoV-2 [^Shang].
 A chimeric RBD was used for complex technical reasons to ensure that the crystallization process during X-ray crystallography could be borrowed from that used for SARS-CoV.

 Because we now have known structures of the bound complexes, we can produce 3-D visualizations of the two different complexes and see if we can find structural differences involving the RBM.
 We will use VMD to produce this visualization, rotating the structures around to examine potential differences.
 However, we should be wary of only trusting our eyes to guide us; can we use a computational approach to tell us where to look for structural differences between the two RBMs?